 CU Software is the university’s central software licensing resource, currently managing 25 different license agreements for more than 100 products.
 Most of these agreements have annual or multi-year terms, which are continually evaluated and renewed.
 CU Software is a collaboration between Cornell Information Technologies (CIT), Procurement and Payment Services, and the Cornell Store’s Technology Connection.

-- Software license and contract management is managed by Supply Management Services
+- Software license and contract management is managed by Procurement and Payment Services.

-- Software technical support, electronic software distribution, and new software license assessment are managed by Cornell Information Technologies
+- Software technical support, electronic software distribution, and new software license assessment are managed by CIT.

-- The incidence of non-compliance and software piracy
+- Reduce the incidence of non-compliance and software piracy

 - Inform the Cornell community of software availability

 - Manage billing, collecting, and reconciling designated accounts

 We also provide installation and registration support for the software we manage.
 Faculty, staff, and students in all Cornell locations and formal affiliations—Ithaca, Geneva, New York City, Washington, Qatar, and more—can use CU Software's services.